-UCM Interns are responsible for specific program areas as agreed upon at the beginning of each semester with your supervisor.
+UCM Center Interns are responsible for specific program areas as agreed upon at the beginning of each semester with your supervisor.
+Responsibilities may include:

--Free Community Meals: Plan menus, gather food donations and purchases, coordinate volunteers, interact with guests, and clean up.
+-Free Community Meals: Plan menus, collect food donations, coordinate volunteers, interact with guests, promotions, prepare meals, set up, and clean up.

--Talk individually with interested students during UCM outreach events, first-year student orientation, tabling, and volunteer fairs, and by phone, in residence halls, on campus, and in the community when asked or when appropriate.
+-Talk individually with interested students during UCM Center outreach events, first-year student orientation, tabling, and volunteer fairs, and by phone, in residence halls, on campus, and in the community.

 -Assist with general office tasks, receptions, mailings, and other routine center-related tasks.

--Post fliers about UCM programs on campus and in the uptown area
+-Promotions: Create social media posts and post fliers on campus and in the uptown area.

 -Fundraising dinners, our large annual fundraising event, International Street Fair, etc.

--Work 10 hours per week, 16 weeks per semester (fewer hours above 6 hours can be arranged)
+-Work 6 or more hours per week, 15 weeks per semester

 -Work both semesters of the academic year (unless hired in the Spring Semester or Summer)